Seeing Things Their Way

 Intellectual History and the Return of Religion

 "This terrific collection of essays will give all intellectual historians a lot to think about.
 With learning, courtesy, and precision, the authors make clear that historians of early modern and modern thought, in Britain, Europe, and America, need to pay far more attention than they have to religious ideas and categories.
-At the same time, though, they show that historians of ideas can provide historians of theology with important methodological lessons." --Anthony Grafton, Princeton University
+At the same time, though, they show that historians of ideas can provide historians of theology with important methodological lessons.
+Seeing Things Their Way exemplifies the best kind of intellectual debate, and should provoke more of the same." —Anthony Grafton, Princeton University

 "Seeing Things Their Way is a unique and important volume that explores and applies in the field of religious thought the methodology of intellectual history pioneered by Quentin Skinner.
 This rich interdisciplinary collection not only addresses for the first time at book length the strengths, weaknesses, and implications of this approach within the context of the history of religious ideas, but also offers some exemplary exercises in the good practice of that art.
 It will appeal to historians of political thought and specialists in intellectual history as well as to scholars interested in the place and treatment of religious ideas in social history." —Richard Rex, Queens' College, University of Cambridge

 "There is no greater service that the historian can provide to our own understanding of ourselves in time and place than to reconstruct how past societies understood themselves in time and place.
 When historians fail to include a clear analysis of how the most articulate of our forebears struggled to locate God and his immanence into their studies of themselves and the societies they sought to build, those same historians impoverish our understanding of how our pasts inform our present and how and at what cost (if any) we exclude God from our sense of what makes a just society.
 This book teaches us that, and much more." —John Morrill, University of Cambridge